mathiasverraes/15yearsddd/manuscript/mathias-verraes/essay.md

 - Some currencies have mills (1/1000<sup>th</sup> of a unit) as their official division (although they are becoming rare).
 Bitcoin supports 10<sup>−3</sup> (a millibitcoin), 10<sup>−6</sup> (a microbitcoin or a bit), and 10<sup>−8</sup> (a satoshi).
 Reportedly, the community is considering to introduce even smaller divisions.
 The library doesn't support any of this.

 ## Requirements

+TODO in the monolith, there were a lot of places where money was rounded and then later used for precise calculations again, then rounded again. etc

 This is what we expect from our model: